 CHAPTER TEN (Draft)

-This is a moment of reckoning for Americans.
-And it calls on us to think constructively about the future and the society in which we wish to live.
+We stand at an historic turning point.
+It is a moment of reckoning for Americans, both as persons and as a nation.
+We are called to think constructively about the future in which we wish to live.
 Whatever our personality, philosophy or religious belief, we each have an unavoidable choice to make.
 Either we retreat into ourselves, accepting what is given as beyond our control, or we step forward as mature adults to engage with current and emerging challenges in an intelligent and responsible manner.

 Living at a time of existential crisis, this choice takes on great importance—for ourselves, for the communities around us, and for the world.
 The American model and the vibrant creative spirit it engendered have served as a beacon of hope for people everywhere.
 And, the world is watching.